 Parents and community continue to be involved with the school with the number of parents attending Parent Engagement Group Meetings when these have been able to run.
-High levels of satisfaction and positive responses to the shared partnerships established at St. Joseph's Gloucester have been reported by parents anecdotally at parent teacher meetings and discussions with parents.During an external review in 2023, parents reported that St. Joseph's 'exceeded expectations'.
+High levels of satisfaction and positive responses to the shared partnerships established at St. Joseph's Gloucester have been reported by parents anecdotally at parent teacher meetings and discussions with parents.
+During a recent, parents reported that St. Joseph's 'exceeded expectations'.